marveldylan/u3_lab_sequelize_querying/README.md

     console.log("All user emails:", JSON.stringify(emails, null, 4));
 }

+// Find all users where firstname is John
+// Raw SQL: SELECT * FROM users WHERE firstName = "John";
 const findAllJohns = async () => {
     const johns = await User.findAll({
         where: {